truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 Where *3022* is the group id number, *TestGroup* is the group name, *false* is a boolean value, and *3000,3001* are user id numbers for group members.
 {{< /expand >}}
 {{< /expand >}}

-### Create Interactive Arguments Editor

-The `create --` option opens an **interactive arguments editor**.

-{{< expand "Using the Create Interactive Arguments Editor" "v" >}}
-{{< trueimage src="/images/SCALE/CLI/Account/GroupCreateInteractiveArgumentsEditor.png" alt="Group Create Interactive Arguments Editor" id="1: Group Create Interactive Arguments Editor" >}}

-The interactive arguments editor provides a text user interface (TUI) where you can configure properties and options.
-The TUI also provides some information on required properties, defaults, and expected input types (string, boolean, integer, or array).

-In the TUI, most properties are initially marked as comments with the `#` symbol, indicating that they are not yet configured.
-However, `name:` is shown as a required field.

-To provide values for the other properties, you need to remove the `#` comment designator from the corresponding line in the TUI.

-{{< hint type=tip >}}
-A group name is the only required value for group creation.
-If a group identification number is not provided, it is automatically filled with the next one available.
-All other properties are optional.

-See the relevant rows in [Configuration Properties](#create-configuration-properties) for more information.
-{{< /hint >}}

-A space is required between the provided properties and entered values, for example `name: test_group`.

-Press <kbd>F2</kbd> or click **Save** to save the modified file.

-Press <kbd>F10</kbd>, <kbd>Esc</kbd>, or click **Quit** to exit the TUI.
-The `create` command automatically executes upon exit.
-{{< /expand >}}

 ### Create Configuration Properties